JPMorgan, others discuss issuing credit cards to people with no credit scores - WSJ

 The banks did not immediately respond to Reuters’ requests for comment.

-The banks are discussing using credit-reporting firms, such as Equifax (EFX.N), Experian PLC (EXPN.L) and TransUnion (TRU.N), as well as fintech company Early Warning Services LLC, for this data sharing, the WSJ report said.
+The banks are discussing using credit-reporting firms, such as Equifax, Experian PLC and TransUnion, as well as fintech company Early Warning Services LLC, for this data sharing, the WSJ report said.

 The new plan marks a significant contrast to the strategy generally adopted by lenders, who traditionally rely on credit scores to determine eligibility for a loan.
 Reforming credit scores is one of U.S. President Joe Biden’s many priorities as he tries to repair the financial wreckage caused by the COVID-19 pandemic.